LeiRui/line-density-rust/Readme.md

 # Pixel-perfect M4

-This respository demonstrates the pixel-perfectness of [M4](http://www.vldb.org/pvldb/vol7/p797-jugel.pdf) for line charts rendered with no anti-aliasing.
+This repository renders line charts without anti-aliasing for use in DSSIM experiments.

 ## 1. Build